Southern Nazarene University: Affiliations

-SNU is one of eight regional U.S. liberal arts colleges affiliated with the Church of the Nazarene.
+SNU is one of seven regional U.S. liberal arts colleges affiliated with the Church of the Nazarene.
 SNU represents the "South Central Region."
 In terms of the Church of the Nazarene, the "South Central Region" comprises the North Arkansas, South Arkansas, Louisiana, Oklahoma, Northeast Oklahoma, Southwest Oklahoma, Texas-Oklahoma Latin, North/East Texas, South Texas, and West Texas districts which cover Arkansas, Louisiana, Oklahoma, and Texas.
 Each college receives financial backing from the Nazarene churches on its region; part of each church budget is paid into a fund for its regional school.
 Each college or university is also bound by a gentlemen's agreement not to actively recruit outside its respective "educational region".

 Southern Nazarene is a member of the Council for Christian Colleges and Universities (CCCU) and the National Association of Independent Colleges and Universities (NAICU).
 SNU has also been accredited by the North Central Association of Colleges and Schools since 1956.